 - What happens if one of my Placepot bets is a non-runner?

 If one of your picks ends up being a non-runner, your bet won’t be voided.
-Placepot running pools won’t pay out on five results either.
+Placepot running pools won’t pay out on five horse racing results either.
 Instead, you will be automatically moved over to the SP favourite.
 In the event of there being co-favourites for a race, your replacement horse will be ranked as number 1 on the racecard.

 Biggest Placepot Race Meetings

 Placepot totals will generally be quite small on any given race day.
 Indeed, betting levels will remain lower for a standard meet compared to Grade I races where racing enthusiasts will have more knowledge about horses with pedigree over a particular distance.
-The table below highlights the big meetings on the Flat as well as jumps which is available at the best new betting sites.
+The table below highlights the big meetings on the Flat as well as jumps which is available at the best betting sites.
 You can also win big with a placepot bet.

 |Meeting||Date||Racecourse||Code of Races|